Anadea/anadea_blog/content/posts/ai-in-healthcare-industry-benefits-and-limitations/index.md

 However, with all these benefits, AI is not introduced to replace doctors.
 AI systems have another goal.
 They are designed to support doctors in their work and help them solve tasks where human capabilities are not enough.
 For example, AI can analyze and summarize patient histories much faster than a doctor can.
 As a result, when applying reliable AI tools, doctors can focus on complex decision-making and patient care.
 Meanwhile, actionable insights from patient records will be available to them within seconds.

-Looking for a reliable partner to build your AI-powered healthcare solution?

-At Anadea, we have everything that is required: proven expertise in developing secure healthcare software, deep knowledge of AI and ML, as well as experience in integrating new tools with legacy hospital systems.
+{{< advert_with_cta title="Looking for a reliable partner to build your AI-powered healthcare solution?" description="At Anadea, we have everything that is required: proven expertise in developing secure healthcare software, deep knowledge of AI and ML, as well as experience in integrating new tools with legacy hospital systems." button="Learn more!" url="https://anadea.info/solutions/medical-app-development" >}}

-Learn more!

-How Is AI Used in Healthcare?
+## How Is AI Used in Healthcare?

 Let’s take a closer look at the domains in healthcare where artificial intelligence can bring real value to both patients and healthcare organizations.

-Diagnostics
+### Diagnostics

 AI is good at interpreting medical imagery and spotting even the smallest anomalies that may go unnoticed by the human eye.
 Here are some of the most common use cases.

-Over 600 Food and Drug Administration (FDA)-approved AI medical algorithms are in use today, notably 10% of them focus on cardiology.
+[Over 600 Food and Drug Administration (FDA) ](https://pmc.ncbi.nlm.nih.gov/articles/PMC12215878/)approved AI medical algorithms are in use today, notably 10% of them focus on cardiology.
 AI helps optimize scan parameters and support early detection.
 For instance, Apple Watch relied on AI for atrial fibrillation monitoring.

 Another example of using AI for disease detection is the technology offered by Google for Health.
-It developed an AI system that analyzes mammograms to detect breast cancer earlier and with fewer false positives than radiologists.
+It developed an [AI system](https://health.google/mammography/) that analyzes mammograms to detect breast cancer earlier and with fewer false positives than radiologists.
 The model behind this solution was trained on thousands of mammograms and can identify complex features that can be signs of cancer.

 Predictive Analytics